LingkaiZhu1999/model_serving/README.md

 To load a model, use the following syntax: model_process = ModelWrapper.loadModel("DIRECTORY_NAME").
 Where directory name is the name of the model directory

+# Flask fron-end
+To start the front-end server, run the app.py file, needed html files for this application resides in the templates folder